 - Wilderness Railway Train in Queenstown with Premium Seating in the Wilderness Class including Meals and Drinks

-- Gordon River Cruise on the Lady Franklin II with Luxury Seating on the Captains Deck including Gourmet Lunch and Drinks
+- Gordon River Cruise on the Spirit of the Wild with Luxury Seating on the Captains Deck including Gourmet Lunch and Drinks

 - “The Ship That Never Was”- Outdoor Theatre Production in Strahan